-This subject is a statutory part of the National Curriculum and this new scheme by GCC will become compulsory across the next two years, promoting forming strong, positive, safe and healthy relationships.
-It promotes pupils spiritual, moral, social and cultural development to prepare them for the opportunities, responsibilities and experiences of life.
-This scheme has been written by GHLL, Gloucestershire Safeguarding Children's Board (GSCB), forming part of the PINK curriculum.
+This subject is a statutory part of the National Curriculum and this new scheme by GCC promotes forming strong, positive, safe and healthy relationships.
+It promotes pupils' spiritual, moral, social and cultural development to prepare them for the opportunities, responsibilities and experiences of life.
+The scheme has been written by GHLL (Gloucestershire Healthy Living and Learning), Gloucestershire Safeguarding Children's Board (GSCB) and forms part of the PINK curriculum.

 We aim to give our young people the tools they require to recognise what is healthy, understand what they can do about things that might not be healthy or which worry them and who to talk to about this.

 This scheme will be covered in single year group sessions; 4 lessons per year, building on their knowledge each year.
 All content and questions will be addressed at an age-appropriate manner as stated within our school RSE policy and within the RSE scheme.
-For more information, please check our Solid Ground Rules or School Policy.
+For more information, please check our Solid Ground Rules which are included in our RSE School Policy.

 Click here for more information.